JavenCao/Tailored_SV_thala/README.md

 To detect thalassaemia SVs, the selected software [BreakDancer](https://github.com/genome/breakdancer), [Pindel](https://github.com/genome/pindel) and [Conifer](http://conifer.sourceforge.net/) were jointly used with tailored parameters.
 More details about the parameter settings and considerations can be found in the [original paper](blank).

-Besides, a two-stage strategy is used to get a confident SV prediction:
+Besides, a two-stage strategy is used to further confirm and detect the compound CNV status in HBA genes:

-In the first **screening stage**, all the samples will be pooled and tested together.
-Then, samples with large deletions(>10k) will be labeled as Group I, while others are labeled as Group II.
+In the first **screening stage**, all the samples will be tested together by the three software.
+Then, samples with deletions covering both the HBA2 and HBA1 genes will be labeled as Group I, while others are labeled as Group II.

-In the next **fine profiling stage**, depth change profiles will be updated within each group before the interpretation of the mutation.
+In the next **fine profiling stage**, CNV status will be tested by Conifer within each group before the interpretation of the mutation.

 bedtools should be in your environments